-In response to this direction the four agencies worked together to develop a Statewide Transportation Strategy (STS) Multi-Agency Implementation Work Plan for June 2020-June 2022 to make progress toward the Strategy’s vision.
+The four agencies worked together to develop a Statewide Transportation Strategy (STS) Multi-Agency Implementation Work Plan for 2023-2024 to make progress toward the Strategy’s vision.
 The plan focuses on objectives and priority actions that can benefit from collaborative relationships and programs already established among the agencies, and that support state and local emissions reduction goals.

 The work plan focuses on reducing transportation GHG emissions and implementing the STS through the key objectives of reducing vehicle miles traveled, increasing use of cleaner fuels, and expanding transportation electrification.
 The four agencies are committed to undertaking the actions and tasks in the work plan in support of reducing statewide greenhouse gas emissions from transportation and to bring Oregon closer to achieving the emission reduction goals.
 This work complements existing agency efforts to reduce greenhouse gas emissions and because the STS is not enough to reach the goals, the four agencies recognize that more must be done.

 Memorandum of Understanding

 Understanding and Addressing Equity